 Please also note that further documentation might be required in compliance with the current Money Laundering Regulations.

 The general principles of Solicitor services are as follow:

-- a) Solicitor will undertake a land registry search at the relevant Land Registry Office in order to confirm that the seller is the registered freehold owner of the immovable property, that the property is free from any liens, charges or encumbrances.
-He will analyse the documents and check that the relevant building permits, construction permissions and approvals have been obtained.
+- a) Solicitor will undertake a land registry search at the relevant Land Registry Office in order to confirm that the seller is the registered freehold owner of the immovable property, that the property is free from any liens, charges, or encumbrances.
+He will analyze the documents and check that the relevant building permits, construction permissions, and approvals have been obtained.

-- b) In order to protect your rights and interests Solicitor will prepare a Contract of Sale tailored to your specific requirements identifying the particulars of sale, the completions dates, payment schedule and any fixtures and fittings, responsibilities of both parties and default penalties and compensation clauses.
-The contract will be given to you and vendor for review and if both parties are satisfied with the contents the contract will be signed.
+- b) In order to protect your rights and interests Solicitor will prepare a Contract of Sale tailored to your specific requirements identifying the particulars of sale, the completion dates, payment schedule, and any fixtures and fittings, responsibilities of both parties, and default penalties and compensation clauses.
+The contract will be given to you and the vendor for review and if both parties are satisfied with the contents the contract will be signed.

-- c) Once Solicitor is satisfied with the results of the search and contract have been signed and exchanged he will proceed to register the Contract of Sake at the District Land Registry office.
-It is compulsory for the registration of all contract of sale for the purchase of immovable property at the District Land Register office within 21 days of the contract being signed and for the stamp duty to be paid at the rate of 0.5% of the property value before registration can take place.
-Registering the contract ensures that you are protected from the property being sold or transferred to a third part and from any subsequent liens being placed on the property.
+- c) Once Solicitor is satisfied with the results of the search and the contract has been signed and exchanged he will proceed to register the Contract of Sake at the District Land Registry office.
+It is compulsory for the registration of all contracts of sale for the purchase of immovable property at the District Land Register office within 21 days of the contract being signed and for the stamp duty to be paid at the rate of 0.5% of the property value before registration can take place.
+Registering the contract ensures that you are protected from the property being sold or transferred to a third party and from any subsequent liens being placed on the property.

-The obtaining of permission to purchase is a protracted procedure and can take up to two years or longer but this does not mean that you will be unable to take possession of your new property once contract have been exchanged.
+The obtaining of permission to purchase is a protracted procedure and can take up to two years or longer but this does not mean that you will be unable to take possession of your new property once a contract has been exchanged.